 You’ll probably already be encouraging your children to read this summer – but what about developing their other language skills for the upcoming school year?
-Try these six fun activities to improve their speaking, listening, spelling, handwriting, vocab and grammar.
+Try these six fun language arts activities to improve their speaking, listening, spelling, handwriting, vocab and grammar.

 1. Speaking.
 How well your kids can speak in school influences their participation in classroom discussions and their ability to give oral reports.
 Confident speakers tend to get higher grades.
 The more your kids talk at home, the more this skill transfers to school.
 Turn your dinner table into family chat time through choosing a nightly activity that is appropriate for the ages of your children.